Simulating Effective QED on Quantum Computers: Review of e QED

 Here we use the convention that $\vec{x}$, $\vec{y}$ and $\vec{p}$ are vectors of integers that index a particular fermionic mode.
 The state of the system can be represented by using a qubit to represent each $a^\dagger_x a_x$.
 This will require $4n_s$ qubits total.

 A technicality emerges in choosing the correct quantization of the kinetic operator on the lattice, $H_K$.
 In particular, if a finite difference on the lattice is used as in

 where $\hat{j}$ is a unit vector pointing in the $j$-th direction, a continuum limit will not be recovered \cite{NNTheorem1,NNTheorem2}.
-Consider a free electron with momentum $p$ in one-dimension, the electron's momentum then lies in the range $[-\frac{n_s^{1/3} \pi}{L},\frac{n_s^{1/3}\pi}{L}]$ where the energy is given by $E = \sqrt{m^2 + \frac{n_s^{2/3}}{L^2} \sin^2({2\pi p/n_s^{1/3}})}$.
-Therefore with this kinetic Hamiltonian, both an electron with momentum $\frac{n_s^{1/3}\pi}{L}$ and an electron with zero momentum have energy $m$.
+Consider a free electron with integer valued momentum $p$, in units of $2\pi/L$ in one-dimension.
+The electron's momentum then lies in the range $[-\frac{n_s^{1/3}}{2},\frac{n_s^{1/3}}{2}]$where the energy is given by $E = \sqrt{m^2 + \frac{n_s^{2/3}}{L^2} \sin^2({2\pi p/n_s^{1/3}})}$.
+Therefore with this kinetic Hamiltonian, both an electron with momentum $\frac{n_s^{1/3}}{2}$ and an electron with zero momentum have energy $m$.
 Likewise, by periodicity, at every energy there will be twice as many states as there are in the continuum limit.
 This doubling of states prevents this na\"ive choice of Hamiltonian from correctly reproducing the physics of continuum eQED.
-Several solutions to this fermion doubling problem have been developed in the study of lattice gauge theories \cite{Doubling1,Doubling2,Doubling3,Doubling4}.
+Several solutions to this fermion doubling problem have been developed in the study of lattice gauge theories \cite{Doubling1,Doubling2,Doubling3,Doubling4,KAPLAN1992342,Neuberger_1998_1,Neuberger_1998_2}.
 One solution, known as SLAC fermions, solves this problem by choosing the kinetic term, $H_K$ such that the dispersion relation agrees with the continuum limit \cite{Doubling3,Doubling4}.

 This choice of kinetic term solves the fermion doubling at the expense of locality.
-Other solutions exist, such as Wilson's kinetic operator, but for simplicity we focus on the SLAC case.
+The cost model we use for the simulation assumes all-to-all couplings between the qubits and can perform CNOT between such pairs as well as all single qubit Clifford operations.
+Therefore, the loss of locality does not represent a significant cost in this model.
+Other solutions exist, such as Wilson's kinetic operator \cite{Doubling1}, domain wall fermions \cite{KAPLAN1992342}, and overlap fermions \cite{Neuberger_1998_1,Neuberger_1998_2}, but for simplicity we focus on the SLAC case.